 Poetry with María Fernanda

-María Fernanda crafted and led her "“A Black Girl’s Poetry Workshop” serving Black Girls in Art Spaces at The National Museum of Women in the Arts
+María Fernanda crafted and led her "“A Black Girl’s Poetry Workshop” for Black Girls in Art Spaces at The National Museum of Women in the Arts.

 As a literary artist, María Fernanda facilitates writing experiences with conversation and literary techniques to support her participants’ writing practices through the following components: